simon-o-matic/ShimmieStack/README.md

 -   date should be top level event (timestamp the event was recorded)
 -   meta should be generic so the user can decide what type it is through extension
 -   validation need to be added to processors at the stack level
--   testing of all mount points needs to be part of the stack for correctness
+-   X testing of all mount points needs to be part of the stack for correctness
--   testing of event processors should also have first class testing ability
+-   X testing of event processors should also have first class testing ability
 -   add more typing (remove ANY's) to enable better type checking at design time (will require more generics)
+-   testing - consider using the internal App rather than creating a fake one, which will change the admin tests to be more real too

 # How to use